-The type wheel (unlike those of Brother, Sharp and Panasonic) comes without a plastic sleeve, and without the luxury of resin-tipped spokes …
+The type wheel (unlike those of Brother, Sharp and Panasonic) comes without a plastic sleeve, and (in this instance) without the luxury of resin-tipped spokes …

 The typing action on the SQ-3000 is noisy and the keycaps have a loose, cheap-computer-keyboard feel to them, especially the Return key which refuses to respond unless you hit exactly the right spot.

 When it came to other Samsung models I doubt things got much better.